reeen-git/reeen-git/README.md

 I've been learning Swift and IOS_Dev for a year.
 I wanna be "Pro" IOS Developer.

-* 🌍  I'm based in Saitama/Japan
+I'm based in Saitama/Japan 🌍

-👇 My motto　is
+👇 My motto
-"Sometimes you gotta run before you can walk."
+ "Sometimes you gotta run before you can walk."   -Tony Stark-
-　-Tony Stark-

 ### Skills